antoniomuso/web-monitoring/README.md

 {
   whileControl: Function,        // function called when lapse expired. if returns true, the event 'alert' will be call.
   lapse: Number,   // lapse time in ms.
   percentageDiff: Number,   // percentage difference  that is needed to call 'alert' event.
-This option not need if whileControl function is setted.
+This option does not need if whileControl function is set.
 }
 ```
 Example: